jggolden17/daily_journal/docs/ADRs/adr-001-db-choice.md

 ## Conclusion

+#### **NOTE: decision superceded, see top of document**

-For a "proper" project I would prefer Neon, but given the importance of security in this project I think it's essential that I can restrict access to the DB to whitelisted IPs.
+~~For a "proper" project I would prefer Neon, but given the importance of security in this project I think it's essential that I can restrict access to the DB to whitelisted IPs.
 I haven't yet set any of the networking up in GCP, the only data I have is for testing (not sensitve), and I'm interested in Neon anyway.
 So I'll initially use it for dev purposes.

-But I'll plan to migrate to use Aiven as the only option I can find with a free tier that lets me restrict access to whitelisted IPs.
+But I'll plan to migrate to use Aiven as the only option I can find with a free tier that lets me restrict access to whitelisted IPs.~~